Tuesday 20th May 2014

-TIME is Love is a video art project gathering several artists, and has traveled to major cities in the world from New York to Tehran, Paris and now Seoul.
-Preoccupied with love, the project represents love stripped from its traditional clichés and timeless idealism.
+TIME is Love is a video art project gathering several artists, and has traveled to major cities in the world.
+Preoccupied with love, the project represents love stripped from its traditional cliches and timeless idealism.
 Each of the artists leads an interdisciplinary practice bringing a questioning and a criticism on a system of relation to others which appears to us as being dying.

 Taking these ambivalent feelings as a starting point, the artists develop their own language according to their sensibility and history.
 The selected videos deal with prevented communications, disturbed feelings, globalisation, memory and spirituality.
 As a result, each video inspires the viewer to question the normative understandings of relationships in the occidental world.

 (c) Image: Sheri Wills